y-tatoshi/PyAPX-experimental-fork/README.md

       .
 ```

-When using NA or NAmod encoding, list the neighboring sites in order from site_1 to define the site network.
+When using NA or NAmod encoding, or `BOTORCH_USE_LOCAL_ENV = True`, list the neighboring sites in order from site_1 to define the site network.

 In `qe_template.in`, users need to include atomic coordinates in the [Quantum ESPRESSO input file](https://www.quantum-espresso.org/Doc/INPUT_PW.html) as follows: